satyyam01/FarmTrack/README.md

 ## 🛡️ Security, Rate Limiting & Uptime Monitoring

 ### Rate Limiting (Abuse Prevention)
-- **express-rate-limit** middleware is used to protect all sensitive endpoints (login, registration, OTP, chatbot, alerts, payments) from brute-force, spam, and abuse.
+- **express-rate-limit** middleware is used to protect all sensitive endpoints (login, registration, OTP, alerts, payments) from brute-force, spam, and abuse.
 - Each endpoint has a custom rate limit and user-friendly error message (e.g., "Too many attempts, please try again later.").
 - Rate limiting is applied globally in the backend for maximum efficiency and security.
 - Recruiter note: This demonstrates proactive security and production-readiness.